-We’re working with a diverse group of healthcare leaders on ways to improve care delivery for seniors, enabling them to safely go home after an emergency room visit, rather than be admitted to the hospital.
+We’re working with a diverse group of healthcare leaders on ways to improve care delivery for seniors, enabling them to safely be cared for at home, rather than be admitted to the hospital.

 We’re working with University of California, San Diego’s Department of Emergency Medicine to develop and implement innovative practice improvements to improve patient care in the emergency department (ED) and across the continuum of care.
 Our research study is focusing on the implementation of an acute care at home program from the ED as an alternative to inpatient admission for a specific cohort of patients.